top of page

 SUPPORTING SMALL BUSINESSES

 Let’s listen and consult with small business owners before enacting measures that might undermine their success and even survival.
 As a city we need to get behind our small businesses and support them.
-I fully support the Legacy Business Program.
-As a city, we need to understand that these businesses go beyond the products they sell.
-They represent the city’s identity and culture and bring people to our city, creating significant foot traffic for all businesses.
-Currently the city cuts deals with large formula businesses giving them breaks and even for new businesses but has essentially ignored when it comes to money, the needs of our existing small businesses.
+Our small businesses represent the city’s identity and culture and bring people to our city, creating significant foot traffic for all businesses.
+Currently, the city cuts deals with large formula businesses, giving them breaks.
+While the city also does this for some new businesses, they're essentially ignored when it comes to money, and the city does not serve the needs of our existing small businesses.
 We need to survey our small businesses and find out what their needs are.

 My Priorities: